Chapter 148 — Minnesota Athletic Trainers Act

 Requirements for Foreign-educated Applicants

-Applicants who graduated from physical therapy programs outside the United States must meet additional requirements, …
+Applicants who were educated as physical therapists outside the United States must meet several added requirements and …

 148.73